jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 Just as we can explore and document legacy code with tests, we can do the same with external dependency APIs in a variation of Consumer-Driven Contract (CDC) Testing (future blog TBD).

 Tests that interact with external dependency APIs not only confirm and document their behavior, but they also serve as a developer reference model.
-And should the external dependency behavior change, then these tests will fail, and we may be able to adjust before the customer starts to notice the changes.
+And should the external dependency behavior change, then these tests will fail, and we may be able to adjust before the customer notices the changes in behavior.

 Failing CDC Tests will also save us time from going down the rabbit hole in our own code when investigating a customer support ticket.
-Once we know that the undesired behavior is due to a change by the external dependency then we can decide whether to update our own code to adjust for that change, file a ticket with the external dependency vendor or both.
+Once we know that the undesired behavior is due to a change in behavior by the external dependency then we can decide whether to update our own code to adjust for that change, file a ticket with the external dependency vendor or both.

 Since these tests interact with external dependencies, they may require more configuration.
 They may take longer to run.
 They may cost resources to execute.
 Therefore, these tests should probably not be executed as part of unit testing.
 We may not even want to execute them in the CI/CD pipelines.
 But we may want to execute them nightly or weekly to confirm that our expectations of external dependency behavior, as specified in our tests, is still observed with the external dependencies.